MikaSukie/HDR/HDR.md

 ## 1. Right to True Ownership of Digital Goods

-- When users purchase digital products, they must **own** what they pay for—not receive a revocable license.
+- When users purchase digital products, they must **own** what they pay for, not receive a revocable license.
 - Companies must not “brick,” disable, or revoke legitimate access without due cause or explicit, prior consent.
 - Digital ownership must mirror physical ownership protections.